alanbchristie/ra-converter/README.md

 **Step 5**

-Now it's time to perform that one-time adjustment of your telescope's RA axis.
+Now it's time to adjust your telescope's RA axis.

 Using the midnight co-ordinate you calculated above, set your RA axis to that value.
 In our case it's `6h 47m`.